lambdaclass/curse_of_mirra/docs/src/skill.md

 # Skill.cs Animations

-Lets start by explaining the differents methods we have in this script, since this script handles more things than just animations, lets focus only in the methods and flow of the animations.
+Let's start by explaining the different methods we have in this script, since it handles more things than just animations, let's focus only in the methods and flow of the animations.

 `SetSkill`

-It is used to initialize the skills once the character is selected,  it maps the skill from the backend, the skill ScriptableObject, the animationEvent.
+It is used to initialize the skills once the character is selected, it maps the skill from the backend, the skill ScriptableObject and the animationEvent.

 `ClearAnimator`